Auckland Regional Council: Auckland Rapid Transit

 The ARA turned its attention to commuter transport.
 It commissioned a comprehensive transportation plan completed in 1965 – the De Leuw Cather reports.
 The rail aspect of this made little progress with minimal support from Authority politicians and staff, from Central Government and opposition from other Auckland councils.

 The return in 1968 of Dove-Myer Robinson to the Auckland Mayoralty and as a member of the Authority marked a return to progress.
 A more detailed plan of a rapid transit system was worked on, and a planning committee known as Auckland Rapid Transit was formed.
 The scheme design as finalised in 1972 had a tight inner city underground ring, operating in one direction only.
 The existing suburban rail line routes were to be used with track duplication to avoid freight conflicts, with extensions to Hobsonville and Howick and two new lines; under the harbour to Whangaparaoa and south to the Airport.

 The station spacings were larger than the existing system and travel speeds would be much higher.
 Local opposition and obstruction within the elected ARA members continued, as there was from the New Zealand Railways Department and railway unions.

 The ruling Labour government showed little enthusiasm for the scheme and proposed a cheaper alternative in 1973 which the ARA seized upon, to Robinson's dismay.
-The OPEC oil price shock and the 1975 election of the Robert Muldoon lead National government was the end of the scheme.
+The OPEC oil price shock and the 1975 election of the Robert Muldoon-led National government was the end of the scheme.
 It has been mythologised since then as "Robbies Rapid Rail".
 ART was disbanded in 1976.

 From then on and despite the focus of successor organisations on public transport, ARA had a mixed record on the matter, in 1983 going so far as to propose abolishing the Auckland railway system altogether.
 As late as 1987, major ARA transport strategy reports were still paying little attention to public transport.
 In 1975 a documentary was released which charts the short history of the Auckland Rapid Transit project, presented by project manager Ian Mead.